Cannabis News

 |

+NY Want To Know More About Canada's MJ Industry Posted by on January 25, 2017 at 07:10:28 PT By Debra Borchardt Source: Forbes USA -- Americans continue to watch Canada's approach to legalizing marijuana with great interest.
+Even in New York where only medical marijuana is legal in a very restrictive program, many people turned out to hear Michael Gorenstein, Chief Executive Officer of Canada's Cronos Group speak.

+High NY is a cannabis community group that invited the company to speak to an audience that peppered the CEO with questions.
+Cronos Group, formerly known as PharmaCann Capital Corp. just received its second Health Canada license to sell medical marijuana for its wholly owned subsidiary In The Zone Produce.
+The company's flagship licensed producer is Peace Naturals Project and together the two cover 125 acres of agricultural land and are licensed to produce 2,600 kg of cannabis on an annual basis.
+Read More...
 Marijuana Group Passes Out Free Joints Posted by on January 20, 2017 at 09:15:10 PT By Jonah Engel Bromwich Source: New York Times Washington, D.C. -- Don’t be surprised if, shortly after Donald J. Trump begins his inaugural address on Friday, tiny streams of smoke begin to rise from the crowd.
 A marijuana advocacy group said it was giving away approximately 8,000 free joints on Friday.
 Early in the morning, hundreds were lined up in Dupont Circle in northwest Washington, where the cigarettes were being handed out.

 The protest was planned by DCMJ, which was founded in 2013 in a successful effort to change laws regulating the drug in Washington.
 The group made its plan, to smoke at least 4,200 joints, known well in advance.
 Read More...
 Obama Commutes 330 Drug Sentences on Last Day Posted by CN Staff on January 20, 2017 at 06:10:03 PT By Josh Lederman, The Associated Press Source: Associated Press Washington, D.C. -- In a last major act as president, Barack Obama cut short the sentences of 330 federal inmates convicted of drug crimes on Thursday, bringing his bid to correct what he’s called a systematic injustice to a climactic close.